andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   Enter news here

-  ## click [here](http://eepurl.com/gbvxdn) to join our mailing list and stay up
+  ## contact info@realchangeguildford.co.uk if you'd like to keep up to date
-  to date with how we're making a Real Change to homelessness in Guildford
+  with how we're making a Real Change to homelessness in Guildford
 section:
   body: >-
     Voluntary Action South West Surrey is  dedicated to connecting people and